Automation Mobile Testing Frameworks

-Predominantly, smartphone users spend time on mobile applications.
+Mobile apps dominate a large part of people’s day-to-day experiences.
 Thus developing a great mobile app experience is essential.
-To ensure their apps work seamlessly on Android and iOS, proper testing before releasing it in the respective app stores is critical.
+To ensure that apps work seamlessly on Android and iOS, they must be thoroughly tested before being released to respective app stores.

 Automated Mobile Application Testing Frameworks

 There are many frameworks and tools used for mobile application testing.
 Some of the most popular ones are: